-Launched 25 August 1941 at Portsmouth Navy Yard, U.S.S.
+Launched 25 August 1941 at Portsmouth Navy Yard, the SS-230 U.S.S.
 Finback was placed in commission on the last day of January 1941, with Lieutenant Commander Jesse L. Hull commanding.

 Completing her refit, Finback departed Pearl Harbor on 23 September 1942, patrolling off Formosa (Taiwan).
 She sank one freighter from a four-ship convoy on 14 October.
 Japanese destroyers prevented a continued attack on the remaining ships.
 On 18 October she damaged a large freighter, then sank another on 20 October.
 The final encounter of Finback‘s second war patrol was a surface gun action with a large sampan, which was sunk on 3 November.

 Finback‘s third war patrol commenced on 16 December 1942.
 Part of this patrol was spent as an escort for a carrier task force, during which time she was required to remain covert and not make any attacks that would reveal her presence.
 On 17 January 1943 she attacked a 200-ton patrol boat, leaving it abandoned and sinking.
 She was credited with the sinking during the war, but JANAC disallowed it postwar.
 She concluded her patrol at Midway, where she underwent another refit.
 At this time Hull was relieved as commanding officer by John A. Tyree, Jr.